Wednesday, February 25, 2026

 Another important evolutionary idea is sexual selection: traits can spread not because they help survival directly, but because they affect mating success.
 The peacock’s tail is a classic case—beautiful, costly, and dangerous, yet selected for because it becomes desirable within the mating preferences of the species.

 There is a long debate about what sexual ornaments “signal.”
 Some theories emphasize indirect signals of health and robustness.
-Richard Prum argues, persuasively in my view, that sexual selection can also reflect an evolving aesthetic culture—preference itself becoming a driver of biological change.
+Richard Prum argues, persuasively in my view, that sexual selection can also reflect an evolving aesthetic culture—preference and freedom of choice becoming drivers of biological change.

 This is relevant to humans not because we are peacocks, but because it reminds us that biology is not only grim survival calculus.
 It includes courtship, display, aesthetic preference, and the strange feedback loops between bodies, brains, and culture.

 Religiosity itself—along with the tendency toward mystical or paranormal belief—is not only cultural.
 Twin studies suggest that as people reach adulthood, genetic differences contribute meaningfully to individual differences in religious values and practices, while shared family environment tends to matter less than it does in childhood.
-Genetic differences account for a portion of the variability in religiosity, alongside development, culture, peer groups, and life events.
+The tendency to have an internal feeling of devotion, the frequency of private prayer, and the feeling of religion being subjectively important are components of religiosity which have a high heritability, around 40-50%, which is similar to the heritability of phenomena such as high blood pressure, athleticism, longevity, and shyness.
+Therefore, genetic differences account for a substantial portion of the variability in religiosity, alongside development, culture, peer groups, and life events.
+Similarly, the tendency to believe in paranormal phenomena such as spirits, ghosts, clairvoyance, and astrology, also has a heritability of around 50%.

-It’s also worth noting that intelligence and religiosity show a small-to-moderate negative association on average in some large literatures, particularly for more literalist or fundamentalist belief styles.
+It’s also worth noting that intelligence and religiosity show a small-to-moderate negative association on average, particularly for more literalist or fundamentalist belief styles.
 This is not a claim about any individual believer (many brilliant people are religious), but about population-level tendencies and the cognitive styles that different religious environments reward or discourage.

 A related trait dimension that matters here is schizotypy: a spectrum of unusual perceptual experiences, magical ideation, and pattern sensitivity.
 At mild levels it can correlate with creativity and a “poetic” mode of experience; at extremes it can shade into pathology.
 A mind more prone to vivid pattern-finding and unusual salience can be more vulnerable to interpreting internal experiences as external revelations.